DataDog/documentation/content/en/real_user_monitoring/session_replay/browser/_index.md

 {{< img src="real_user_monitoring/session_replay/replay-extended-retention.png" alt="Diagram of what data is retained with extended retention" style="width:100%;" >}}

-**Note:** In order to preserve the [15-month session replays][11] after enabling _Extended Retention_ on individual session replays, add them to [Playlists][10].
+**Note**: In order to preserve any [15-month session replays][11] after enabling _Extended Retention_ on individual session replays, add them to [Playlists][10].
 This ensures that the session replays can be found after the associated RUM sessions have expired.

 ## Playback history